macintoshplus/OauthServerApp/README.md

 Work with Symfony 2.3.23 !

+You want test without change your configuration or install more software in your computer ?
+Consider use (docker)[https://www.docker.com]

 # Other Database storage

 This project use MySQL or other Doctrine 2 ORM driver (postgresql, sqlite, MS SQL Server...).
 If you want use this POC with another database storage server, fork my repos and change code for use your database server.